thoughtbot/goal-oriented-git/src/2-2-refer-to-commits.md

 Each commit in our Git repository has a <dfn>parent commit</dfn>: the commit that immediately preceded it.
-If we know the identifier of a commit, we can tell Git to give us its parent commit using a `~` suffix.
+If we know the identifier of a commit, we can tell Git to give us its parent commit using a `~1` suffix.
 For example:

 `# cd examples/2-2-refer-to-commits
 `$ git show e420911~1

+By increasing the number after the `~` we can follow the parent relationships back through the project's history:

+`# cd examples/2-2-refer-to-commits
 `$ git show e420911~2

 ## Using the commit message